anasik/anasik.github.io/_posts/2025-04-03-sasha-sibley-filmmaker-interview.md

 No, I still edited the feature as well.

 **From the sound of it, you never wanted to be an actor.
 Why did you rule out acting so early on?**  <!--more-->
 I did my fair share of acting and cameos in the early days when I was a kid.
 But — I’m not sure why — I just didn’t really see myself on screen as much.
 I think I get a lot of joy from being behind the camera and putting something together.
-Performing in front of the camera is a different skill, and it draws people in in a different way.
+Performing in front of the camera is a different skill, and it draws people in a different way.

 **About The Box: Was any of that based on yourself, or your life?
 Was Tyler based on you?**
 It wasn't based on me but I wrote about some of the things that I felt in LA.
 The frustrations.
 I was never an actor and I was never auditioning so I sort of extrapolated what the LA experience would be like when you're stuck in that cycle and not getting anywhere.
 I wouldn't say I've experienced the level of success that Tyler experiences at the end so I cannot tell you if you end up feeling empty or what.